Trichoplusia lectula

 Trichoplusia lectula is a moth of the family Noctuidae first described by Francis Walker in 1858.
-It is found throughout Asia, including the Indian subregion, Sri Lanka, Thailand, Borneo, Java, Japan, as well as Western Australia and Queensland.
+It is found throughout Asia, including the Indian subregion, Sri Lanka, Thailand, Borneo, Java, and Japan, as well as Western Australia and Queensland.

 Description

 Its wingspan is about 28 mm.
-Palpi with short third joint.
-Hind femur of male not tufted with long hair.
-Head and thorax dark reddish brown and greyish.
+Palpi with a short third joint.
+The hind femur of the male is not tufted with long hair.
+The head and thorax are dark reddish brown and greyish.
 Abdomen pale.
-Forewings dark red brown and purplish grey.
-An antemedial rufous line and a broad white streak found along median nervure and vein 2 as far as the postmedial line, which is bent outwards at vein 5, where a large red-brown patch can be seen above the streak.
-Reniform greyish with white lines on its inner and outer angle.
-Some reddish brown sub-marginal dentate marks found with a white streak below those near apex.
+Forewings are dark red brown and purplish gray.
+An antemedial rufous line and a broad white streak are found along the median nervure and vein 2 as far as the postmedial line, which is bent outwards at vein 5, where a large red-brown patch can be seen above the streak.
+Reniform, greyish with white lines on its inner and outer angles.
+Some reddish brown submarginal dentate marks were found with a white streak below those near the apex.
 A rufous submarginal line along with two fine marginal lines and a white line through the cilia can be seen.
-Hindwings pale fuscous.
+Hindwings are pale fuscous.

 The larvae feed on Mentha species.